jupyter/jupyter-drive/README.md

 config file to deactivate Google Drive as well as other config options.

-The configuration of IPython/Jupyter is done through the `.json` file in the profile situated in the profile and will take precedence on configuration done in `.py` files, though you can still use non conflicting options.
+The configuration of IPython/Jupyter is done through the `.json` file in the profile and will take precedence on configuration done in `.py` files, though you can still use non conflicting options.

 # First launch

-Launch ipython with ths profile in which you activated jupyter-drive:
+Launch IPython with the profile in which you activated jupyter-drive:

 ```bash
 ipython notebook --profile <profilename>